-The Downtown area will now feature thirteen designated bus stops, all located at the edges of the ban zone.
+The City of Reykjavik has issued a ban of bus traffic in the downtown area.
+There are designated bus stops, all located at the edges of the ban zone.
 City council estimates that “80% of accommodation within the affected area are within 200 meters from the closest [bus stop]”.

 Pick up places